magicmark/programming-protips-wiki/src/protips/limit-what-you-catch.md

 ---
-title: Limit what you catch
+title: Limit what errors you catch in a try/catch block
 tags: ['error-handling']
 ---